J-wq/Physics-Informed-ML/README.md

   <br>
   <em>Animation of the moving heat source and calcuted heat conduction by the PINN.</em>
 </p>
 The temperature field at t=0.5 along the cross section of the laser path can be seen.
-The heat conduction show an expected behavior and the quantitive error is approximaty 4% in comparision to FEM solutions.
+The heat conduction show an expected behavior and the mean absolute error for the whole domain is 0.00078.
+The highest local difference between the solution from the PINN and FEM is 0.01, which is roughly 10%.
 <p>
   <img src='Images/PINN_simulation_cross_section.png'/>
   <br>